velascokevo/3.-Colorado-Employment/README.md

 # 3.-Colorado-Employment

-This repository contains the data and the RStudio code used to analyze employment and unemployment trends in Colorado presented in the article "Previous Growth, Contemporary Slowdown: Colorado’s Labor Market Amidst Uncertainty."
+This repository contains the data and the RStudio code used to analyze employment and unemployment trends in Colorado presented in the article "Colorado’s Labor Market Amidst Uncertainty."

 The data derives from the Bureau of Labor Statistics.